SMARTS: Small and Medium Aperture Research Telescope System

 We also propose a standard spectroscopic

 observing sequence.
-The usual spectrophotometric standards are
+Suggested spectrophotometric standards will

 - All proposals returned by the deadline will be reviewed by the time